drogatkin/loops_counter/doc/blog/PerformanceLanguages.md

 count: 3,219,570,640
 ```

 As you can see, the performance number got improved mostly in hundred times.
-This test pushed curiosity to check other popular languages as C++ and Java.
+This test pushed the curiosity to check other popular languages as C++ and Java.
 First rewriting the program in C++ issued an infinity loop.
 Sure, you can't access a shared copy of data without a special construction, as AtomicBool, or a Mutex in Rust.
 However,
 nothing prevents you doing so in C++.
 Adding a *volatile* memory access qualifier solved the problem.
 The C++ code you can see [there](https://github.com/drogatkin/loops_counter/blob/master/C%2B%2B/counter4.cpp).